-- 1. Street and Road Design Guidelines that establish the design parameters for enhanced, standard and context-specific facilities per street typologies are under review and will be provided. - 2.
+- 1. Street and Road Design Guidelines that establish the design parameters for enhanced, standard and context-specific facilities per street typologies are - 2.
 Provincial Freeways and Highways under the jurisdiction of the Ministry of Transportation are not described in this table.
-Provincial Freeways and Highways are show on Schedule P1, Classification of Transportation Facilities Urban Area and Schedule P2, Classification of Transportation Facilities Rural Area and North Aldershot Area.
+Provincial Freeways and Highways are show on Schedule P1, Classification of Transportation Facilities - Urban Area and Schedule P2, Classification of Transportation Facilities - Rural Area and North Aldershot Area.